 As the Park is to the City, so the Word is to Life.
 This is what we believe about the Bible – that we can rest, play and run in the Word.

 Our Daily Urban Devotional.
-843 Acres.
-In 400 words or less, 843 Acres provides a reflection on one of two daily readings taken from the M’Cheyne Reading Plan.
-For more information, see here.
+A 400 word (or less) reflection on one of two daily readings taken from the M’Cheyne Reading Plan.

 Our Author and Executive Director: Steven Dilla.
 Steven and his wife Emily lead the founding team for The Metropolitan Faith Church of New York Following Superstorm Sandy their community helped plan and coordinate a collaborative response effort that served over 20,000 people.
 This collaboration of churches hosts the annual Refresh block party, at which 1,000 copies of Scripture were distributed on the Lower East Side in partnership with the American Bible Society.

 In addition to writing for The Park Forum, Steven writes for OnFaith and wrote on ministry burnout in Collaborate: Family + Church (Minister’s Label Press, 2010).
 He launched, produced, and directed Elevate Jr. an interactive video-based curriculum for children (Creative Pastors, 2007-2009).
 Steven attended the Redeemer Church Planting Center Incubator Program in 2013, Dallas Theological Seminary, Oklahoma Baptist University, and is currently a Fellow at the New York City Leadership Center.
 He and his wife live with their two children in the East Village of Manhattan.